odoo/documentation/accounting/receivables/getting_paid/automated_followups.rst

 .. note::
-    You can force a customer statement, even if Odoo do not proposes you to do it, because it’s not the right date yet.
+    You can force a customer statement, even if Odoo do not proposes you to do it, because it's not the right date yet.
 To do this, you should go to the Aged Receivable report (in the report menu of the Accounting application).
 From this report, you can click on a customer to get to his customer statement.